linksmart/border-gateway/docs/config.md

 <a name="OpenID"></a>
 ## Open ID
 In case you would like to use an IAM provider other than the BGW Auth Server.
-You can use Open ID through key clock server for example. below are the configs.
+You can use Open ID through keycloak server for example. below are the configs.
 ```
 AAA_CLIENT_AUTH_PROVIDER=openid
 ```